-For the compliance test, topology hiding profile SP-Gen-TH was created for TELUS.
+For the compliance test, topology hiding profile SP-TELUS-TH was created for TELUS.
 This profile will be applied to traffic from the Avaya SBCE to TELUS.
 When creating the profile, configure the parameters as follows:

-- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers.
+- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Overwrite for all headers except SDP, Via and Record-Route which should be set to Auto. - For those headers to be overwritten, the Overwrite Value is set to the TELUS domain (ipinet5.com).